 Justin McGuirk is a writer, critic and curator based in London.
 He is the director of Strelka Press, the publishing arm of the Strelka Institute in Moscow.
 He has been the design columnist for The Guardian, the editor of Icon magazine and the design consultant to Domus.
 In 2012 he was awarded the Golden Lion at the Venice Biennale of Architecture for an exhibition he curated with Urban Think Tank.

-systems that are inherently violent" appeared first on Dezeen.
+we are between revolutions" appeared first on Dezeen.